- Overview of the palm oil industry

 The orangutan is Asia's only great ape, and are confined to the islands of Borneo and Sumatra.
 Based on their geographic distribution, the Bornean and Sumatran orangutans are recognized as two distinct species.

 After this article was published, a new species was discovered called the Tapanuli orangutan, which are also found in Sumatra.
-They're secluded from their secluded from their Sumatran cousins, and are the smallest and rarest of all of the great ape species.
+They're secluded from their Sumatran cousins, and are the smallest and rarest of all of the great ape species.

 With the global demand for palm oil growing, all three species are now officially critically endangered.
 The massive 1997-1998 fires alone killed about one-third of the Bornean orangutan population.